 Other models to test in future, might involve the products being collected by a community health worker and administered under their supervision.
 In this scenario the retailer would be paid once the community health worker confirmed safe receipt.
 Both the confirmations could be done by mobile phone.
 This model is described here (Could the private sector supply remote rural health posts in Zambia?).

-17. Who distributes (within communities themselves) products such as hydration salts and condoms?
+17. Who distributes (within communities themselves) products such as hydration salts?
 How can one ensure this is transparent?

 Distribution systems vary in different African countries – which is one reason it is so important for local agencies to determine how – and if – ColaLife’s learning is useful, and how it can best be adapted to local circumstances and needs.